reTHINK-project/testbeds/docs/Trials-evaluation/D6.3-catalogue/catalogue-section.md

   * actual response rate
 The *demanded request rate* reflects the rate at which the testing device is demanded (i.e., configured) to send requests to the SUT.
 Hence, the *demanded request rate* imposes an upper bound on the request rate used in the test; naturally, the *actual request rate* which reflects the requests that are actually sent from the testing device to the SUT may be lower.
 The reason may be two-fold: the SUT is saturating and hence, the possible *actual response rate* limits the rate at which (new) requests can be sent; or the testing device is reaching its capability, due to performance limits, to generate new requests.
 Which of the two cases applies may be easily checked by increasing the number of testing devices that are configured to impose in parallel loads at which for one testing device the actual request and response rates derivate from the demanted request rate.

-Capturing the *demanded request rate" is important to check on potential i

 **Average Response Time**